-Mackenzie Smith PhD
+Mackenzie Smith, PhD

-Dr. Smith chose to pursue atmospheric science, in part, because of its interdisciplinary nature in that it requires individuals from a variety of backgrounds, including science, engineering, and many others, to work together to solve our common problems.
-During her postdoctoral work, she became interested in using airborne measurement platforms to study atmospheric emissions, and her love for all things airplane began.
+Mackenzie received her Bachelor’s degree in chemistry from Muhlenberg College, and completed her PhD at Harvard, studying aerosol formation and morphology.
+During her postdoctoral work at University of Michigan, she became interested in using airborne measurement platforms to study atmospheric emissions, and her love for all things airplane began.
 Working at Scientific Aviation allows her to combine her burgeoning passion for aviation with her desires to conduct high-quality scientific research and tinker with instrumentation.
 At SciAv, she also gets to engage with scientists from different institutions all over the country, continue to participate in exciting research projects, and see some amazing sights from the air.
 When not talking about science or airplanes, she can be found drawing anything from human figures to instrument diagrams.
 She also enjoys riding her very impractical single speed bicycle in hilly Colorado.